 Landlords have a myriad of legal responsibilities under Utah Law (Utah Code Tit.
 57 Ch.
 16).
 And among these is the Fair Housing Act.
-As a landlord, it’s important you know what the Fair Housing Act entails in order to rent out your investment property successfully.
+As a landlord, it’s important you know what the Utah Fair Housing Act entails in order to rent out your investment property successfully and uphold all housing discrimination and fair housing laws.

 The Fair Housing Act applies not only to landlords, but also to mortgage lenders, insurance agencies and realtors.

-This article covers important information you need to know about the Fair Housing Act as a Utah landlord.
+This article covers important information you need to know about the Fair Housing Act as a Utah landlord to avoid legal issues.

 What Is Fair Housing?

-Fair Housing is the legal requirement for all housing providers to afford an equal and fair opportunity to individuals looking for housing.
+Fair Housing laws are the legal requirement for all housing providers to afford an equal and fair opportunity to individuals looking for housing without them facing housing discrimination.
 Such individuals include buyers, renters and those looking for mortgage financing.

-As a Utah landlord, for instance, you have an obligation to treat prospective tenants equally and fairly based on certain protected classes.
+As a Utah housing provider, for instance, you have an obligation to treat prospective tenants without housing discrimination in an equal and fair manner based on certain protected classes and uphold their fair housing rights.

 What is the Federal Fair Housing Act?